DoctorWkt/4bsd-uucp/README.md

 add instructions for other systems?
 The source for bsdtar is at
 <http://www.libarchive.org/>*

-Download the SimH Github repository at <https://github.com/simh/simh>.
+You will also need a recent version of SimH.
+You can download the SimH Github repository at <https://github.com/simh/simh>.
 In your local copy, build a vax780 SimH binary and copy the resulting binary somewhere useful:

 ```
 make vax780